slagle/blog/php/wp-content/plugins/gd-linkedin-badge/readme.txt

   Text above the LinkedIn badge.
 * LinkedIn URL:
   Url to a LinkedIn public profile page
+* URL Target:
+  Used in the link for target attribute.
+* Alignment:
+  Apply alignment for the widget content
 * Badge Style:
   Badge to display.